 Q Advanced Placement Chemistry

 Course # 2003370

 Grade 9-12

 Level

 Length 1 year

-Prerequisite Recommended Chemistry 1 or 1H
+Prerequisite Prerequisite Recommended Chemistry 1 or 1H

 Credit 1

-The purpose of this course to provide a college level course in chemistry, and to prepare the student to seek credit and/or appropriate placement in college chemistry courses.
-To parallel college science courses that have a required laboratory section, it is recommended that this course be accompanied by or paired with Chemistry II Honors to insure sufficient time for the required laboratory experiences.
+course in cher credit and/or a courses.
+To p required labor course be acc Honors to in laboratory exp of this course to provide a college level mistry, and to prepare the student to seek appropriate placement in college chemistry parallel college science courses that have a atory section, it is recommended that this ompanied by or paired with Chemistry II nsure sufficient time for the required periences. required to take the Advanced Placement

-Q AP Physics I
+Q AP Physic Q AP Physics I

 Course # 2003421

 Grade 9-12

 Level

 Length 1 year

-Prerequisite Students should have completed geometry and be concurrently taking Algebra II or an equivalent course.
-Although the Physics 1 course includes basic use of trigonometric functions, this understanding can be gained either in the concurrent math course or in the AP Physics 1 course itself.
-No prior course work in physics is necessary.
+Prerequisite Students should have completed

+geometry and be concurrently taking

+Algebra II or an equivalent course.

+Although the Physics 1 course includes

+basic use of trigonometric functions, this

+understanding can be gained either in the

+concurrent math course or in the AP

+Physics 1 course itself.
+No prior course

+work in physics is necessary.

 Credit 1

-AP Physics 1 is an algebra-based, introductory collegelevel physics course.
-Students cultivate their understanding of physics through classroom study, inclass activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, fields, force interactions, change, conservation, and waves.
+AP Physics 1 is an algebra-based, introductory college-

+level physic es course.
+Students cultivate their

+understanding of physics through classroom study, in-

+class activity, and hands-on, inquiry-based laboratory

+work as they e explore concepts like systems, fields, force

+interactions, c hange, conservation, and waves.

+Students are Students are required to take the Advanced Placement

+examination.